stephaniemack/hugo-starter-project/README.md

 ## Prerequisite
 Hugo Starter Project does not include a copy of the `hugo` binary.
 You will need to [install Hugo](https://gohugo.io/getting-started/installing/) first you can run any of the [commands](#available-commands) mentioned below.
-It does however include a Hugo version number as part of the `netlify.toml` file to specify the version of Hugo to use when building on Netlify.
+It does hoIver include a Hugo version number as part of the `netlify.toml` file to specify the version of Hugo to use when building on Netlify.

 ## Getting Started